yazhsab/QLLM-New/README.md

 ## Security

-We take the security of Quantum LLM seriously.
+We take the security of Qynthra seriously.
 If you believe you've found a security vulnerability, please follow the guidelines in our [Security Policy](SECURITY.md).

 ## License